If you are looking for Music Marketing Tips to increase your income dig in

 Part 1.
 Increase your number of fans.

-In this post, I will help you to stop wasting time on Facebook ads and tweeting till your fingers go numb and adding more filters to Instagram and focus on the thing that is 40 times more effective.
+In this post, I will help you to stop wasting time on Facebook ads and tweeting till your fingers go numb and instead help you focus on the thing that is 40 times more effective.

 Part 2.
 Increase the frequency of purchase